-Director: Anne Winkworth, Thunder Bay, ON, is a Visual Art Teacher, Lakehead Public Schools, Professional Artist and Graphic Designer.
+Director: Anne Winkworth, Thunder Bay, ON, is a Visual Art Teacher, Lakehead Public Schools, Professional Artist, and Graphic Designer.
 Ms. Winkworth brings her extensive experience in arts education and connections with the Thunder Bay Public schools to support CAHEP’s In-school Program.
 She also brings her decades-long experience as a professional artist to assist CAHEP in decisions wrt professional development opportunities for local artists.
-Ms. Winkworth was appointed in January 2020.

 Director: Veronica McGuire, Thunder Bay, ON, is of Ojibwe and Irish descent.
 Ms. McGuire has worked: on many Youth and Elders’ Forums with the Nuclear Waste Management Organization; with the Associate Director for Indigenous Natural Resources, Lakehead University’s Indigenous Initiatives Office, and Lakehead University’s Geology department to develop a geological certificate for Indigenous youth in remote areas in Ontario; and, with the Ontario Metis Aboriginal Association (OMAA) to provide information about Metis rights within Canada.
-She will graduate from Lakehead University’s Anthropology Department in Spring 2021 and will pursue a Master of Science degree in Archaeology and Environmental Studies.
+She graduated from Lakehead University’s Anthropology Department in Spring 2021 and is pursuing a Master of Science degree in Archaeology and Environmental Studies.
 Ms. McGuire supports CAHEP’s equity commitments regarding the Truth and Reconciliation Calls to Action and will help CAHEP form new partnerships with different youth groups and Indigenous communities.
 She is most passionate about using art as a way to promote healthy outlets for youth.
-Ms. McGuire was appointed to the Board on Feb 8, 2021.

 Advisor (non-voting): Dr. Lisa Korteweg, Education Faculty, Lakehead University, Thunder Bay ON.
 Dr. Korteweg has agreed to serve as an advisor for the next four years for our Speak Up Program.
 She brings her vast experiences and expertise working: with the three school boards in Thunder Bay; with Indigenous organizations and groups; at the university; and, on various program evaluation methods and techniques to support CAHEP in its equity commitments and administrative responsibilities.